Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Counterfactual Analysis

 Using the estimated model, I conduct a counterfactual experiment in which buyers are fully committed to purchasing once their offers are accepted.
 I implement this scenario by imposing an effectively infinite search cost during the bargaining stage, thereby eliminating post acceptance search.
 Under this full commitment policy, buyers must complete the purchase after an offer is accepted and cannot search for other sellers.
 The search cost faced by unmatched buyers is held fixed, so only search during the bargaining stage is shut down.
 I compute the stationary equilibrium by value function iteration on \(U_S\), \(U_B\), and \(V_B\).
 Details of the simulation procedure are provided in Online Appendix \ref{sec:vfi}.

 I measure the welfare of a seller with valuation \(s\) by \(U_S(s)\) and the welfare of a buyer with valuation \(b\) by \(U_B(b)\).
-Platform welfare is measured by expected commission revenue.
-I first compute the expected discounted commission from a match between seller \(s\) and buyer \(b\):
+Platform welfare is measured by the platform's continuation value per listing, denoted by \(U_P\).
+This value satisfies the recursive equation

+The first three terms are the platform's expected discounted commission revenues from the current match under acceptance, committed counteroffer, and non-committed counteroffer.
+The final term captures continuation: when the buyer declines immediately or walks away after a non-committed counteroffer, the listing remains active and the platform retains continuation value \(U_P\).

-Overall welfare is measured on a per listing basis as the sum of expected seller welfare, buyer welfare scaled by the buyer to seller ratio, and platform welfare per seller:
+Overall welfare is measured on a per listing basis as the sum of expected seller welfare, buyer welfare scaled by the buyer to seller ratio, and platform welfare per listing:

 Table~\ref{tab:welfare_unified_r0p05} reports the aggregate welfare effects of introducing a full commitment policy based on the aforementioned welfare measures.
-Overall, total welfare decreases modestly, with a loss of 20.2 yen per listing.
-Sellers gain on average 55.2 yen per listing, while buyers lose 59.1 yen on average.
-Platform revenue also declines by 22.7 yen per listing.
+Overall, total welfare increases modestly, with a gain of 137.65 yen per listing.
+Sellers gain on average 266.78 yen per listing, while buyers lose 194.72 yen on average.
+Platform welfare also increases by 27.67 yen per listing.
 The table further reports heterogeneous welfare effects by valuation quartiles for sellers and buyers, and the magnitude of these impacts varies substantially across types.
-Seller welfare effects are positive throughout the distribution and strongly increasing in seller valuation: gains are modest in the first two quartiles, at 17.6 yen in the first quartile and 17.5 yen in the second quartile, but rise to 80.2 yen in the third quartile and 182.9 yen in the top quartile.
+Seller welfare effects are positive throughout the distribution and increase from the lower to the middle of the distribution: gains are 221.29 yen in the first quartile and 248.88 yen in the second quartile, rising to 379.62 yen in the third quartile, before moderating to 341.27 yen in the top quartile.
 Buyer welfare effects, by contrast, are uniformly negative across the distribution, with losses increasing in buyer valuation.
-Buyers in the bottom quartile incur a loss of 35.4 yen, compared with losses of 38.9 yen, 80.1 yen, and 98.9 yen in the second, third, and fourth quartiles, respectively.
+Buyers in the bottom quartile incur a loss of 61.11 yen, compared with losses of 181.22 yen, 293.92 yen, and 325.02 yen in the second, third, and fourth quartiles, respectively.